Chonathon/INST326-Final-Project/README.md

 course-planner.py
 202008.json
 ```
 Then you can simply run the program through the command line by calling course-planner.py which will start the program.
+Answer the questionnaire and follow through with courses for the upcoming semesters to properly plan your school year.
 Keywords that you may encounter during the use of this programs:
 ```txt
 p:  It will print out all available from the dataframe.